matt-j-m/grav-plugin-aura/README.md

 ## Installation

-### Admin Plugin (Preferred)
+### Admin Plugin

-It is recommended to install Aura directly through the Admin Plugin by browsing the `Plugins` tab and clicking on the `Add` button.
+It is recommended to install Aura directly through the Admin Plugin by browsing to the `Plugins` tab and selecting `Add`.

 ## Configuration

-You can configure Aura via the admin plugin by browsing to `Plugins` and selecting `Aura`.
+You can configure Aura via the Admin Plugin by browsing to `Plugins` and selecting `Aura`.

 There are only two required fields to complete to get up and running: Organization Name and URL.
 However the more information you can provide, the richer your shared content will be.